grafov/kiwi/README.md

     BenchmarkLevelsLog15-4                         30000         54864 ns/op       0.04 MB/s       14998 B/op        224 allocs/op
     BenchmarkLevelsLog15Complex-4                  20000         62604 ns/op       0.03 MB/s       18340 B/op        300 allocs/op

 Well after oftimization kiwi runs faster.
-It is not the fastest logger among benchmarked but not slowest.
+It is not the fastest logger among benchmarked but not the slowest.
 It much faster than `logrus` and `log15` but slower than `logxi`.

 ## Origins